Blading3314/Prog2Project1/README.md

 ## Running the Program
 1. Download the project's ZIP file.
 2. Run the program under `Main.java`.
+* Side note: don't run the project using GUI or javaFX, it will not work since it's incompletely implemented.
+* Only run the project by console version.
 ---

 ## Source Files Location